patrickf2000/patrickf2000.github.io/content/pages/lila-log.md

 The development logs for my Lila compiler and language.

+### 12/30/2020

+Its been a few days, but I've been working pretty hard on this.
+So time for some updates...

+I did a little more RISC-V work, but then I stopped to move on to some other areas.
+I'm thinking I'm going to need a separate transformation layer for the RISC-V code generator.
+The way you do the stack is a little weird compared to other platforms I've used.
+I still have a lot working, which makes me happy, but its becoming a real issue now.
+I may see if I can get a userspace emulator working first.

+Most of the big news has been with the standard library and runtime system.
+First, I created a crt0-like startup so I can access command line parameters.
+And yes, as part of that I got string arrays working.
+Secondly, I did a lot of improvements on the standard library to include things like printf and better system calls.
+I wrote a recent post on this, but one of my new designs is to have two libraries: a statically-linked core library, and a dynamically linked shared library.
+The core library will include core features such as malloc, free, and string-related things, and the standard library will include things like printf, better text IO, filesystem IO, and more.

+Its really exciting when you get to the point where your language is mature enough that you can starting implementing a runtime in it.
+I can't express enough how exciting this is.

 ### 12/20/2020

 I've been exploring and doing a few other things over the past few days, so nothing new until today.